gleechi/gleechi.github.io/pages/knowledge/grasp_baking.md

 * An .so file (for Android/Quest) should become Plugins/Android/libvirtualgrasp-selection.so
 * A .dll file (Windows) should become Plugins/x86_64/virtualgrasp-selection.dll

-This should have finalized the process and you will be able to enjoy baked grasps of your interactable objects.
+This should have finalized the process and you will be able to enjoy natural grasps of your interactable objects.

 <!--
 Known Issues